 Meta Tags are lines of text that describe the web page’s content.
 Meta tags do not affect how the page displays to the user.
 However, the Description metatag is shown in search engine results to describe the site.

 A Mobile Friendly site is a website that displays correctly on mobile devices like tablets and smartphones, as well as on desktop computer screens.
 Many sites that are mobile friendly are also responsive, meaning that they respond to the size and type of screen on which they are rendered to ensure that the site displays correctly on all devices.

 Onsite SEO refers to SEO variables that can be directly edited and optimized by a website owner, and which are located on, and part of a website.
 These variables include website elements such as:

 - Internal Linking

 - Image Optimization

 These are the parts of SEO that, in theory, are not in direct control by a website owner.
 They include SEO variables such as inbound links and mentions, and social media shares.
-They are said to be influenced primarily on a websites quality and content value as it relates to it’s audience.
+They are said to be influenced primarily by a website’s quality and content value as it relates to it’s audience.

 An Outbound Link is a hyperlink that links to an external page, document, website or domain.

 A permalink is a permanent link to a specific blog post or web page.
 Permalinks are often utilized in blogs, WordPress and other CMS packages where posts may appear on the front page of the site, but will eventually move off the front page to make room for new content.
 Use the permalink instead of linking to the front page of the site in order to send users to individual posts and pages.